Nettle. Tea, Beer, Pudding & Flagellation March 10th

 Translation Dr. Aaron K. Hostetter.

-As I read this I wonder if it is a tradition that began in the cold of Scandinavia as England, at least Southern England, is more often mild than ferocious?
+As I read this I wonder if it is a tradition that began in the cold of Scandinavia?
+England, at least Southern England, can often have mild, rather than ferocious winters?

 However, there is also an idea about the circularity of life and the interconnectedness of everything.
 There are 4 Seasons, 4 Ages of Man, and the cycle was from childhood to old age, from Spring to Winter.
 We start young, and become vigorous, and then we decline and eventually die.
 And so does the world of the Anglo-Saxons.
-The world of Adam was young, restored to vigour by the coming of Jesus, and was now in its old age awaiting the Apocalypse, before the Day of Judgement.
+The world of Adam was young, restored to vigour by the coming of Jesus.
+Now the World was in its old age awaiting the Apocalypse, before the Day of Judgement.
 So Winter was connected with Old Age and Death.

 Parker recounts a beautiful image of Bede’s.
-The King of Northumberland is thinking of taking his wife’s religion, and has invited the Christian, Paulinus to his court.
-Inclined to convert, he asks the opinion of one of his pagan advisers, who answers to the effect.
+The King of Northumberland is thinking of taking his wife’s religion.
+He, therefore, invites the Christian evangelist, Paulinus to his court.
+Inclined to convert.
+He asks the opinion of one of his pagan advisers, who answers to the effect.

 ‘We are in the Great Hall, gathered warm with friends and family around the roaring fire, with Winter raging outside.
 A sparrow comes in from a hole in the end wall, flies through the warm of the Hall, and flies out through the other side.
 Such is life.
 The Hall is this world, we are the Sparrow, and as pagans we have no idea what happens before we enter the Hall, nor what happens after we leave.
 How much better it is to embrace a religion that can give us certainty as to what happens when we leave the hall.’

-First published in February 2023, republished on 7th February 2024
+First published in February 2023, republished on 7th February 2024, 2025

 February – ‘the enemy to pleasure and the time of patience’